wookiehangover/wookiehangover.com/writing/making-things-for-fun.md

 The question might as well then become, "why build anything at all?"

-I made this because it was fun.
+**I made this because it was fun.**

 It was more fun figuring out how to [easily inline all the assets][2] and [strip out unused css][3] on this page than it would have been to set up Wordpress again.
-The first time I ever set up Wordpress in 2008 was a magical and transcendent experience, so why am I so quick to shun it now?
+The first time I ever set up Wordpress in 2008 was a magical and transformative experience, so why am I so quick to shun it now?
+Am I really that self-important?
 Wordpress is great software and I can't make anything that comes close to it in a weekend.

 > Doing something from scratch, even if it's not polished, doesn't deny or invalidate what you've done in the past.

 For a long time I refused to do any writing on my website because I felt like I didn't have the time.
 I was afraid that anything I wrote would be bad and then I'd be committed to it forever, comma splices and all.
 Paranoia that I would look back on it later with utter embarrassment kept me from committing to much writing since I killed my [first blog][5] in 2008.
 What I guess I means is I'm over that now?
-[Worse is better][4] after all, so why not let the shitposts start flowing!
+[Worse is better][4] after all, so why not let the tap start flowing!

-In keeping with that spirit, I've shoddily rebuild Jekyll so that I can have reasonable writing experience for myself, which means markdown and not much else to fuss over.
+In keeping with that spirit, I've shoddily rebuild an ode to Jekyll so that I can have reasonable writing experience for myself, which means markdown and not much else to fuss over.
 I'm unburdened by the need for SEO or any other unspeakable non-sense, but I care about mobile web and I care about pagespeed so I've gone and done the aforementioned asset inlining, which I think has come out quite nicely.

-Go out and make something, even if it's a shoddy facsimile of something else.
+**Go out and make something, even if it's a shoddy facsimile of something else.**

+What are you going to make for yourself?

-(And, yes, I do plan on building an HTML guest book some day.
-But for now a link to twitter will have to suffice ;)
+p.s.
+And, yes, I do plan on building an HTML guest book some day.
+But for now a link to twitter will have to suffice ✍️

 <aside>
   <ol>